-Average Cost of Wedding Flowers
+The Average Cost of Flowers for a Wedding

 When it comes to wedding flowers, here’s some good news and some even better news.
 The first is that guests will notice the flowers at a wedding.
 So, all of your planning, arranging, and hard work is worth the effort.
 The even better news is that guests do not pay attention to or know how much you spend on those flowers.